KhadijaEK/vcard/README.md

 - I added some javascript particles for the background & a copy paste to the clipboard option for the email.
-- the download CV button was added for design purpose only.